kliewerdaniel/a10/content/blog/2026-07-21-research-compiler-scientific-discovery.md

 independent pathways converge on target X; current therapies ignore this pathway; potential
 impact: a new therapeutic direction."

-## 5. Two modes: researcher and expert
+## 5. From Evidence Explorer to Understanding Explorer

+The current explorer answers "what evidence exists?"
+The next version should answer "what does this evidence *collectively imply*?"
+The interface should stop feeling like a database and start feeling like exploring a field's mental model.
+Sections like:

+- **Current Understanding**
+- **Known Mechanisms**
+- **Strong Evidence** / **Weak Evidence**
+- **Active Debates**
+- **Unknowns**
+- **Potential Discoveries**

-The UI needs two modes, and the second is where the product becomes unique:
+The UI still needs two modes — but the second is where the product becomes unique:

 - **General researcher:** "What is known about Alzheimer's?"
 - **Expert scientist:** "What assumptions in Alzheimer's research are weakest?"